 Utah residents do not need to travel far to find casinos.
 Nevada borders it to the west.
 Residents in the Salt Lake City area drive to West Wendover, Nevada to play casino games.
 Those closer to the southern border drive to Mesquite or Las Vegas.

-This list shows the types of gambling found in Connecticut and where to find it:
+This list shows the types of gambling found in Utah and where to find it:

 - Daily fantasy sports (online only)